mihanizm56/The-Template-for-fullstack-MERN-app/README.md

 # Template for MERN monolith apps

-This template is a combination of the most common libs that I use and it contains the basic build configuration to deploying
+### This template is a combination of the most common libs that I use and it contains the basic build configuration to deploying.
+You can choose your own stack from the list of libs below.

-This template is built on CRA (v2) and express-generator.

 Libs and biolerplates are included in the dependencies for the frontend:
   - CRA (the whole boilerplate)